AWS CWI Course- AWS CWI Fees – Certified Welding Inspector Renewals – Seminar and Exam Schedule/Price list – Full Details

 We recommend you use a professional passport photo service to ensure your photo meets all the requirements.

-If you are applying for a AWW CWI Certification, you must provide one (1) passport-style photograph.
+If you are applying for a AWS CWI Certification, you must provide one (1) passport-style photograph.
 Your photo must be:

 Printed on photo quality paper